agriculturegovau/agds-next/.changeset/silver-pigs-care.md

 drawer: Add `elementToFocusOnClose` prop to allow custom element to be focused when the drawer closes.

-page-alert: Add `focusOnMount` prop to focus the alert as soon as it's rendered to the page.
+page-alert: Add `focusOnMount` prop to focus the alert as soon as it’s rendered to the page.
 Also enable the newly added `focusRingFor` prop from `Box` to improve accessibility for programmatically focused alerts.

-section-alert: Add `focusOnMount` prop to focus the alert as soon as it's rendered to the page.
+section-alert: Add `focusOnMount` prop to focus the alert as soon as it’s rendered to the page.
 Also enable the newly added `focusRingFor` prop from `Box` to improve accessibility for programmatically focused alerts.